 When Moses led the Israelites out of Egypt (the world) immediately after the angel of death had “passed over” them, the Holy Spirit led them to Mt.
 Sinai, and once there, they awaited the giving of the physical covenant—the Ten Commandments (which were literally written on stone tablets by the Holy Spirit).
-They received it seven Sabbaths plus one day after the Passover—which is what the Feast of Weeks commemorates.
+They received it seven Sabbaths plus one day from Firstfruits—which is what the Feast of Weeks commemorates.

 Messiah was crucified on Passover, and rose again on Firstfruits.
-49 days after Firstfruits, ON THE FEAST OF WEEKS, the new covenant (spiritual, rather than the foreshadow, which was physical—the Ten Commandments) was given to Messiah’s bride—and that covenant is the seal of Holy Spirit (Acts 2).
+49 days after Firstfruits, ON THE FEAST OF WEEKS, the new covenant (spiritual, rather than the foreshadow—the Ten Commandments, which was physical) was given to Messiah’s bride—and that covenant is the seal of the Holy Spirit (Acts 2).
 He is what the physical covenant and the written law foreshadowed.
 That is why those who are led by the Spirit are not under the law, as the law was only the shadow, the Spirit is the real substance.

 Now, regarding the COUNTING OF THE OMER, which is the daily offering of a sheaf of barley, the word “OMER” in the Hebrew literally means “PROMISE.”
 Each day during the 49 days, the PROMISE of Yah’s covenant being given was offered back to Him, in anticipation of the completion of that promise—the giving of the covenant.